Cheryl Dunye: The Potluck and the Passion (1993)

-"(Experimental narrative, 1993) Sparks fly as racial, sexual and social politics intermingle at a lesbian potluck."
+"The Potluck and the Passion" paints a picture of a couples one year anniversary where they host a potluck, each inviting their own friends to enhance the evening."(Experimental narrative, 1993) Sparks fly as racial, sexual and social politics intermingle at a lesbian potluck."

 Greetings from Africa (1994)

 "(Narrative, 1994) Cheryl, playing herself, humorously experiences the mysteries of lesbian dating in the 90s."
 Greetings From Africa (1994) is a narrative short film featuring Dunye as Cheryl, a young adult black lesbian working to navigate the complicated world of lesbian dating in the 90s.
 The film opens with Cheryl narrating in front of a camera about her efforts to get back into the dating scene while attempting to avoid the common pitfall of lesbian serial monogamy.
 After this opening, Cheryl meets L, a white woman, at a party.
 L and Cheryl hit it off, and soon meet for a date.
 Before their date, Cheryl and a friend discuss L, mentioning that Cheryl's friend knew someone had recently seen L at the African American studies department office at a nearby school.
 Later, after Cheryl has not heard from L for a few days, she attends a party hoping to see L there.
 Cheryl strikes up a conversation with another black queer woman at the party.
 Cheryl is surprised to find the woman is not L's old roommate, as L had told Cheryl, but rather her girlfriend.
 The film concludes with Cheryl reading a greeting card from L with the tagline, "Greetings from Africa."
 The postcard reads that L has joined the Peace Corps and was currently living and working on the Ivory Coast in Africa.
 This film explores themes of black fetishization as L is depicted to have had multiple relationships with black women, also implied by her presence at the African American Studies Department and her final postcard labelled, "Greetings From Africa."